0

 The greater the degree of bending in the spine, the greater the chance of developing a forward head posture.

-With excessive Kyphosis, the chest may become depressed, tight, and sunken, leading to the corresponding upper and middle back being flexed or bent forward.
-This bending forward can increase the curve or “rounding” of the spine (upper back).
+With excessive Kyphosis, the chest may become depressed, tight, and sunken, leading to the corresponding upper and middle back flexing or bending forward.
+This bending forward can increase the spine’s curve or “rounding” (upper back).

 The balance between the front and back muscles of the upper body is clearly at odds in this pattern.
-The shortened muscles of the chest, upper shoulders, and upper abdominals are working alongside the weakened muscles of the middle and upper back.
+The shortened muscles of the chest, upper shoulders, and upper abdominals work alongside the weakened middle and upper back muscles.
 This combined muscle-holding pattern can limit our ability to lift upright due to muscle weakness of the back and tightness of the front.

 The lower back (Lumbar Spine) attaches to the pelvis.
 It can be affected by any changes in the position of the pelvis.
 With the Lordosis component of this pattern, the pelvis tips forward, increasing the lower back’s natural curve.